Nicolasharibol/final-project/README.md

 - Day 6: Model Selection and Training (Deliverable: Set of trained models with initial performance metrics)

 Baseline Model: Start with a baseline model (e.g., Linear Regression or Decision Tree) to understand performance.

-Advanced Models: Train multiple models, such as Random Forest, XGBoost, or Neural Networks for better accuracy.
+Advanced Models: Train multiple models, such as Random Forest, AdaBoost for better accuracy.

 (Deliverable: Set of trained models with initial performance metrics)

 - Day 7: Model Evaluation and Tuning

 Model Evaluation: Use cross-validation to evaluate model robustness.

 Tuning and Enhancement: Tune hyperparameters for best-performing models and perform oversampling if necessary to address imbalanced datasets.

 (Deliverable: Finalized model with evaluation metrics (accuracy, precision, recall, F1)